Dishwasher Disposal – the Ultimate Guide

 9. Use a Man & Van waste team

 Skip companies won't be able to take your old dishwasher off your hands, but a man and van waste contractor will.
 Private waste contractors can remove WEEE waste (Waste Electrical and Electronic Equipment) and also offer the best response times.
 So, if you need your dishwasher gone fast and you're prepared to pay, hiring a man & van team is the best option.
-You can find local, licensed waste collectors on the LoveJunk platform here. 🙂
+You can find local, licensed waste collectors on the LoveJunk platform here, and check out example prices in our rubbish removal gallery here.

 10. Three tips to have your dishwasher picked up same day